by KD Miller

 “Yeah,” Dylan chimes in.
 “Someone is going ta teach us how ta be proper servants when we get ta Texas.
 We’ll never even see our new father, just his two sons.
 What’s the point in you cleaning our faces, when we’re now old enough ta do it ourselves?”

 “I don’t care who our new father is.”
-He responded with a glare.
+He responded.
 “We all know the man doesn’t care one bit for us.
 We are darn lucky to have been adopted by him.
 He wanted four boys, preferably brothers, to be servants for his two grown sons.
-Will we attend the men, help them dress, clean their rooms, and assist them in other small tasks.
+We will attend to the men, help them dress, clean their rooms, and assist them in other small tasks.
 We’re not this man’s children, nor children to his two sons.
 We’re only adopted for labor.
 Don’t you understand?”

 He watched his siblings nod their heads in agreement.